Top 26 Dental Marketing Ideas For 2026

 15. Track and Score Inbound Calls

-Critical to maximize results from your new patient marketing campaigns.
+This is critical to maximizing results from your new patient marketing campaigns.
 Not only does this help track campaign activity, but more importantly, it reveals the percentage of inbound calls that are answered live and what percentage move on to an appointment for the practice.
 This informs decision-making around staff training, job assignments, business decisions, and operations.
 Top tip: Just answer more inbound calls live, and you will onboard more new patients … regardless of source!

 16. Automate Email Marketing